 Carsales’ growth has been very impressive over the past four years, especially for a company with a relatively mature business model.
 Between H1 FY16 and H1 FY20, the company’s revenue has increased at a compound annual growth rate (CAGR) of 12%, while adjusted EBITDA has increased at a CAGR of 9% over the same period.

 Carsales’ growing international operations continues to be a key driver of growth, and now represent 23% of look-through revenue and 18% of look-through EBITDA.

 Carsales shares are trading on a trailing dividend yield of 2.5% at the time of writing, fully franked, which is very good for an ASX growth share.

 Telstra Corporation Ltd (ASX: TLS)

-The post 2 top ASX dividend shares with yields over 6% appeared first on Motley Fool Australia.
+The post 2 top ASX dividend shares to buy and hold for the next decade appeared first on Motley Fool Australia.

 In a brand new report, Edward has just revealed what he believes are the 3 best dividend stocks for income-hungry investors to buy now.
 All 3 stocks are paying growing fully franked dividends giving you the opportunity to combine capital appreciation with attractive dividend yields.